unixpickle/muniverse/README.md

 docker pull unixpickle/muniverse:0.54.0
 ```

-For an example of how to use µniverse to train an RL agent, see [muniverse-agent](https://github.com/unixpickle/muniverse-agent).
+Once you have µniverse installed, you may want to install [bindings](bindings) for other languages such as Python.
+If you want to use µniverse from Go, [muniverse-agent](https://github.com/unixpickle/muniverse-agent) might serve as a good starting point.
 You may also want to checkout the [GoDoc](https://godoc.org/github.com/unixpickle/muniverse) for API details.

 # Advantages over Universe